nettitude/PoshC2/README.md

 You can also run PoshC2 using Docker, this allows more stable and running and enables PoshC2 to easily run on other operating systems.

 To start with, install Docker on the host and then add the PoshC2 installation and project directories to the Docker as shared directories.
-By default on Debian these are **/opt/PoshC2** and **/opt/PoshC2_Project**.
+By default on Kali these are **/opt/PoshC2** and **/opt/PoshC2_Project**.

-#### Debian based hosts
+#### Kali based hosts

 Automatic PoshC2 install for Python3 using curl & bash